alimirjamali/personal-qubesos/qubesimgconvertertt/README.md

 [qubesimgconverter](https://github.com/QubesOS/qubes-linux-utils/tree/main/imgconverter/qubesimgconverter)
 library and _Image_ class.
 Effects are written as individual methods.

-The `qvm-get-image-tt` is an independent utility which could be used as a drop-in replacement for `qvm-get-tinted-image`.
-Based on [qubes-app-linux-img-converter](https://github.com/QubesOS/qubes-app-linux-img-converter) utilities with additional _--filter_ & _--mirror_ options which allows user to select the desired filter.
+The `qvm-get-image-tt` is a utility which could be used as a drop-in replacement for `qvm-get-tinted-image`.
+It is based on [qubes-app-linux-img-converter](https://github.com/QubesOS/qubes-app-linux-img-converter) utilities with additional _--filter_ & _--mirror_ options which allows user to select the desired filter.
 An extra _--ANSI_ function is provided to quickly